Answer all the questions

 Explanation:

-🔹 A "post-mortem" examination is the medical examination conducted to determine the cause of death.
+A "post-mortem" examination is a medical examination performed to determine the cause of death.

 Explanation: